corda/corda-docs-portal/content/en/platform/corda/4.4/enterprise/notary/hsm-support.md

 {{< warning >}}
 As noted in the above diagram, if the workers are sharing a HSM then this should be setup in a highly available configuration.
 Using a single non-HA HSM in a CFT notary cluster will introduce a single point of failure and is strongly discouraged.
-If a HA HSM configuration is not possible then see the below section on [Using Multiple HSMs](#using-multiple-hsms) for how to setup one HSM per worker node.
+If a HA HSM configuration is not possible then see the below section on [Using Multiple HSMs](#using-multiple-hsms) for how to set up one HSM per worker node.
 {{< /warning >}}